Comparing Credit Cards and Debit Cards

 As more people are cutting back on their spending and are paying more attention to managing their financial affairs, many have made the decision to cut out credit cards from their life and rely solely on cash or debit cards.
-It can be a good plan if you can’t trust yourself with credit cards but there are differences between credit and debit cards that may affect you more than you think.
+It can be a good plan if you can’t trust yourself with credit cards.
+But there are differences between credit and debit cards that may affect you more than you think.

 What’s the Difference Between Credit Cards and Debit Cards?

-When you are making purchases on a credit card, you are essentially using money you borrowed from the financial institution that issued the card.
+When you are making purchases on a credit card, you are essentially using the money you borrowed from the financial institution that issued the card.
 The bank pays the debt and you are obligated to pay the money the money back with interest each month.
-Credit cards are generally accepted in all retail locations, restaurants, gas stations, ecommerce sites, and for bill payments.
-They can be used to reserve hotel rooms, rental cars, or airline tickets.

 When you make a purchase using a debit card, you need to already have the cash necessary in your bank account.
 Debit cards will subtract the money used for the purchase directly from your bank account.
-Unlike credit cards, debit cards are not always accepted from retail merchants and other businesses.
-Those that do accept them, such as car rental agencies, may also require significant deposits or proof of income before a debit card can be used for reservations.

 Are Credit Cards Better than Debit Cards?